 Issan Thai Food serves an abundance of Thai dishes.
 It is also part of Singapore’s Michelin Guide.
 So it’s no surprise why Singaporeans, Thai people, and other citizens go here to give in to their longing for meals rich in different spices.

 The top food choice is the Basil Rice.
 The meal comes with white rice and sunny side up.
 Moreover, it has a generous serving of basil chicken.
 The minced chicken is juicy with wok hei flavour.
 It is a complete meal you shouldn’t miss that will surely tantalise your taste buds.

 Other Thai staples included in their menu are Tom Yum Soup with Rice, Green Curry with Rice, Hor Fun, Pineapple Fried Rice, Pad Thai and more.
-All of these has a balance of all the flavours.
-Likewise, noodle dishes have perfect tastes of sweet, sour, savoury, and spicy.
+All of these have a balance of all the flavours.
+Likewise, noodle dishes taste sweet, sour, savoury, and spicy.

 Enjoy a sumptuous Thai meal at 6 Tanjong Pagar Plaza, #02-13, Tanjong Pagar Plaza Market and Food Center, Singapore, 081006.

 To Tanjong Pagar!

 It is truly amazing to know what to eat in Tanjong Pagar.
 The area offers all types of cuisines to both locals and foreigners.
 You don’t have to travel further just to satisfy your cravings.
 Some cafes serve sweet desserts, too.
 And if you want to cap off the weekend with drinks, restau-bars are also available.